Make Me Happier: Evoking Emotions Through Image Diffusion Models: Results

 In contrast, our EmoEditor, requiring only the target emotion and source image inputs, can generate highly creative images that evoke the target emotion while striving to maintain scene structure and semantic coherence.
-For example, in Row 1, Column 7, our method creatively transforms the toilet into a table and prepares a delightful breakfast, successfully eliciting a sense of contentment.
-In Row 2, Column 7, it changes the woman's pose while retaining the main scene and character from the source image, generating a cartoon-like image that aligns with amusement.
+In example(a), our EmoEditor understands that the shadow in the source image is the key factor triggering fear.
+Instead of altering the shadow's shape, it generates a sunset sky background, transforming the shadow into a cloud in the sky, which successfully evokes the target emotion of excitement.
+In example(b), it replaces a Halloween pumpkin with a castle to elicit the target emotion of awe.
+In example(c), it replaces the background flames with a red sunset in an attempt to evoke contentment.
+Notably, the generation process involves no manual intervention, showcasing the imagination and creativity of our model.

+Additionally, Figure \ref{fig:SP_visualization_neg} shows the generation results of different methods for transitioning from positive to negative emotions.
+Compared to generating positive-valence images, CT and AIF perform better in generating negative-valence images.
+This indicates that negative emotions are more easily evoked than positive ones and can be achieved through global edits to the source image.

+In addition to its creativity in generating positive-valence images, our EmoEditor also exhibits strong understanding and editing capabilities in generating negative emotions.
+In example(a), EmoEditor not only darkens the image’s tone to create a fearful atmosphere but also transforms the field into a desolate scene with weeds and branches, effectively evoking the emotion of fear.
+In example(c), it submerges the person, previously relaxing on a swim ring, beneath the pool water and alters his appearance to look frail and distressed, resembling a drowning victim, to evoke sadness.
+This highlights that EmoEditor can comprehend the content of the source image, align with its original emotional state, and combine it with the target emotion to perform specific edits, addressing both global and local aspects.